 Nature Access Is Part of Daily Life

-Millhopper attracts nature-loving buyers because outdoor access is not just nearby.
-It is woven into the same road network residents use every day.
+Millhopper attracts nature-loving buyers because outdoor access is not just nearby; it is woven into the same road network residents use every day.
 That makes it easier to turn nature into a routine instead of saving it for the occasional weekend.

 Devil’s Millhopper Adds a Landmark Experience